H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: The weighted estimate for radial derivatives

 \begin{proof} We first establish \eqref{eq:firstest}.
 We choose $\mathbf{c}(x):=x\cdot \nabla u(x)$.
 By a direct computation we have that

 Substituting this identity in \eqref{eq:07} we get\footnote{The same computation arises in the proof of the classical Pohozaev identity.}

 which establishes \eqref{eq:firstest}.

-We can now deduce \eqref{firstest-n-2}.
-Given $a\in (0,n)$, we would like to take $\eta:=r^{-a/2}\zeta$, with $\zeta$ Lipschitz and vanishing on $\partial B_1$, as test function in \eqref{eq:firstest}.
-Since in general $\eta$ is not Lipschitz, we approximate it by the Lipschitz function
+Next, we deduce \eqref{firstest-n-2}.
+Given $a\in (0,n)$, we would like to take $\eta:=r^{-a/2}\zeta$, with~$\zeta$ Lipschitz and vanishing on $\partial B_1$, as test function in \eqref{eq:firstest}.
+Since $\eta$ might not be Lipschitz at the origin, we approximate it by the Lipschitz function

 for $\varepsilon\in(0,1)$, which agrees with $\eta$ in $B_1\setminus B_\varepsilon$.
 We have that $\eta_\varepsilon\to\eta$ and $\nabla \eta_\varepsilon\to \nabla \eta$ a.e.\ in $B_1$ as $\varepsilon\downarrow0$.
 At the same time, when $\eta$ is chosen to be $\eta_\varepsilon$, every term in \eqref{eq:firstest} is bounded in absolute value by $Cr^{-a}|\nabla u|^2\leq \tilde Cr^{-a}\in L^1(B_1)$, since $u\in C^\infty (\overline B_1)$.
 Hence, the dominated convergence theorem gives that \eqref{eq:firstest} also holds with $\eta:=r^{-a/2}\zeta$.